When you’re planning a road trip, make sure you account for these road trips tips so you can get to your destination safely and comfortably.

 8. Keep passengers entertained

 These tips for long drives can help keep you and your car protected on the road.
-For more defensive driving tips, check out these 9 safe driving habits you should know.
+For more defensive driving tips, check out these 9 safe driving habits.